 It crept up on me, but I guess I’m busy now.
 Halfway through my first year of starting my own law practice, and I would never have imagined how quickly I would have gotten this busy.
 I have mostly stopped blogging and producing content for my website, pinellasfamilylawyer.com, because my time is being spent doing legal work and running a business.
-I imagine business growing in an upward wave.
+A business grows in an upward wave (if you’re doing it correctly).
 As you grow, you have to take a minute to level out and make sure you have the right people and right procedures in place to be able to continue growing.
-If you try to grow to fast without taking the time to make corrections and implement procedures to prevent previous mistakes and optimize future results, you’ll either burn yourself out trying to do all the work yourself, or you won’t provide as good of service to your customers or clients as you would like…..which can ultimately lead to your upward wave turning into a downward spiral.
-In order to prevent that I've had to make some procedural changes and I'm already looking to make my second hire.
+If you try to grow too fast without taking the time to make corrections and implement procedures to prevent previous mistakes and optimize future results, you’ll either burn yourself out trying to do all the work yourself, or you won’t provide as good of service to your customers or clients as you would like…..which can ultimately lead to your upward wave turning into a downward spiral.
+In order to prevent that I’ve had to make some procedural changes and I’m looking to make my second hire.

 I used to make work for myself by making sure I went to networking events, went to court to observe, studied rules of procedure, blogged, and handled general SEO and marketing.
 Now, it’s just a matter of looking at my calendar to see what has to be done today, and I mean HAS to be done today.
 People always tell me that as a lawyer you may legitimately not have time to work on certain things, but it’s only recently that I’ve understood what that means.
 There are strict procedural rules in every area of law and as a practicing attorney, you have to be familiar with the rules for your area of law.
 There are also local rules of procedure that apply to each individual judge, and of course there are always the Florida Rules of Professional Conduct (ethics) that overarch everything a lawyer does.
 All these rules form the basis for when something HAS to be done.